-Our Local SEO For Lawyers Guide gives you actionable steps to improve your local pack rankings.
+Our Local SEO For Lawyers Guide gives law firms actionable steps to improve their local rankings.

 The strategies in this guide helped us get our client – The Rodriguez Law Group – in the local pack for the HYPER-competitive term: “Los Angeles criminal lawyer,” which has a search volume of 2,400 searches per month.

-- Having the keywords and/or target city in your reviews,
+- Have the keywords and/or target city in your reviews,

 - Get more 5-star reviews,